 The College of Humanities and Social Sciences is pleased to offer a brand-new major for the Fall of 2018.

 This new program investigates the human experience of health and illness.
-The Medical Humanities is a profoundly interdisciplinary field, one that lies at the intersection of the social sciences, the humanities, the arts, the biomedical sciences, and the caregiving disciplines.
+The Medical Humanities is an interdisciplinary field, one that lies at the intersection of the social sciences, the humanities, the arts, the biomedical sciences and the caregiving disciplines.

 The Medical Humanities major offers a broad and flexible curriculum.
-Majors take core courses in Bioethics, Medical Anthropology, and Literature and Illness and fulfill further requirements through a choice of offerings in psychology, history, sociology, religious studies, child advocacy, and biology.
-Majors also pursue individual academic and career goals through coursework in four tracks of electives.
+Majors take core courses in Bioethics, Medical Anthropology, and Literature and Illness and fulfill further requirements through a choice of offerings in Psychology, History, Sociology, Religious Studies, Child Advocacy and Biology.
+Majors also pursue individual academic and career goals by choosing one of four tracks of electives:

-In their final year, all Med Hum majors work one-on-one with a faculty supervisor to create a capstone project, one that may involve placement in healthcare institutions or health-related organizations in New Jersey and New York City.
+In their final year, all majors work one-on-one with a faculty supervisor to create a capstone project that could include placement in health care institutions or health-related organizations in New Jersey and New York City.

 A competitive edge for the job market

-The Medical Humanities major gives students a competitive edge in the healthcare industries, the fastest growing sector in the economy today.
-Med Hum majors acquire a knowledge base in diverse healthcare fields as well as the transferable job skills that are the hallmark of a humanities degree: writing skills, oral communication, critical thinking, and ethical decision-making.
+The Medical Humanities major gives students a competitive edge in the health care industries, the fastest growing sector in the economy today.
+Med Hum majors acquire a knowledge base in diverse health care fields as well as the transferable job skills employers seek most: writing skills, oral communication, critical thinking and ethical decision-making.

-Med Hum graduates find employment opportunities in hospitals, insurance carriers, universities, pharmaceutical companies, nursing facilities, physicians’ offices, retirement communities, and outpatient centers.
-They also continue their studies at the postgraduate level, from medical and law school to a range of interdisciplinary PhD programs in the humanities and social sciences.
+Graduates of Medical Humanities programs find employment opportunities in hospitals, universities, pharmaceutical companies, nursing facilities, physicians’ offices, retirement communities, outpatient centers and with insurance carriers.
+A degree in Medical Humanities also helps prepare students for medical school and law school, as well as a range of interdisciplinary PhD programs in the humanities and social sciences.